jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

     # Extract the file contents to your installation folder on the computer
     $ tar -xvzf BBMap_(version).tar.gz

-    # To test the installation run stats.sh against the PhiX reference genome
+    # To test the installation run stats.sh against the PhiX reference genome located in ~/bbmap/resources
     # At the end you should see some statistics in your shell
     $ ~/bbmap/stats.sh in=(installation directory)/resources/phix174_ill.ref.fa.gz